CollectiveLearning/2017-sena-vuejs-basics-workshop/README.md

   Assign a Vue instance to 'app' variable
   Set el, and data.message properties

+  using v-bind directive we can bind a function and modify a data property. i.e. look at reverse method.

   #### Prerequisites:
   Basic concepts of HTML, and JS